cornerstonejs/cornerstone3D/packages/docs/docs/contribute/playwright-tests.md

 ## Screenshots

 A good way to check your tests is working as expected is to capture screenshots at different stages of the test.
-You can use our checkForScreenshot function located in `tests/utils/checkForScreenshot.ts` to capture screenshots.
+You can use our `checkForScreenshot` function located in `tests/utils/checkForScreenshot.ts` to capture screenshots.
 You should also plan your screenshots in advance, screenshots need to be defined in the `tests/utils/screenshotPaths.ts` file.
-For example, if you would to capture a measurement after a measurement is added, you can define a screenshot path like this:
+For example, if you would to capture a screenshot after a measurement is added, you can define a screenshot path like this:

 ```ts
 const screenShotPaths = {